ohtuprojekti-eficode/Amandus/documentation/general.md

 3. Fill in the desired ports
 3. Change the `image: ''` placeholder to `image: ohtuprojekti/wevc:application-production`.
 This pulls the production tag from [our dockerhub](https://hub.docker.com/repository/docker/ohtuprojekti/wevc).
 Github actions builds and pushes this image when the `master` branch is updated.
 4. Run `sudo docker-compose up` to start the application to the port you configured
+    * Sometimes the application fails to start during the first run due to `postgresql` not starting fully before migrations run.
+Restarting this a couple of times has always fixed the issue.

 #### Build the production version locally and run it